-In Malta the DiploFoundation has introduced the Internet Governance Capacity Building (IGCBP).The programme offers Proaramme training and support for the effective participation of stakeholders in the Internet governance policy processes.
+In Malta the DiploFoundation has introduced the Internet Governance Capacity Building Proaramme (IGCBP).The programme offers and for the effective training support participation of stakeholders in the Internet governance policy processes.
 Through this programme, DiploFoundation trains and supports international institutions, governments, civil society and academic participants active in the IG process.
 Over the past 7 years, Diplo has empowered over 2000 participants and partners around the world, creating a ripple effect across the whole sector and the global policy process.